prateekjoshi565/Folium-Map/README.md

-# Folium-Map
+# Folium Map
-Visualize GPX data on an interactive map.
+Visualize GPX data on an interactive map